-Horizon 20:20 is our ambitious arts-intervention programme, using regular engaging arts and cultural activity to achieve positive social outcomes for vulnerable young people who have been excluded from mainstream school, or cannot cope in a mainstream learning environment, for a variety of reasons.
+Horizon 20:20 used regular engaging arts and cultural activity to achieve positive social outcomes for vulnerable young people who had been excluded from mainstream school, or could not cope in a mainstream learning environment, for a variety of reasons.

-In its fourth year the programme continues it's aim to use creativity and cultural experience to have a positive effect on young people in non-mainstream education.
-Alongside independent research the programme promotes evidence where regular engagement can have the most positive impact and benefits for young people, teachers, education settings and the wider cultural sector.
-Since 2016 year we have worked with over 20 cultural venues, 40 artists and organisations to deliver this programme engaging with over 600 young people.
+The programme ran for six years, using creativity and cultural experiences to support young people in non-mainstream education and increased access to arts and culture.
+Alongside independent research, the programme promoted evidence where regular engagement can have the most positive impact and benefits for young people, teachers, education settings and the wider cultural sector.
+Since 2016 we have worked with over 30 cultural venues and 100 artists and organisations to deliver this programme engaging with over 1200 young people.

-The programme has been developed and delivered partnership with seven Education settings across Hampshire:
+The programme was developed and delivered in partnership with seven Alternative Education (pupil referral units) settings across Hampshire:

-The ultimate aim of the project is to provide evidence, through independent research, the positive impact and benefits of the programme on young people, staff, education settings and the wider arts and cultural sector.
-The programme has been generously supported by Paul Hamlyn Foundation More and Better Programme.
+The aim of Horizon was to provide evidence, through independent research, of the positive impact and benefits the programme had on young people, staff, education settings and the wider arts and cultural sector.
+The programme was generously supported by Paul Hamlyn Foundation More and Better Programme.

 This has been great.
 I feel like I am ready to learn again

-Student, during an Animation Workshop, Smannell Filed School
+Student, during an animation workshop, Smannell Field School